bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 <em>As we move from an age of jQuery plugins and script drop-ins to a world of CommonJS and modular architectures it's…</em>atendesigngroup.com</a><a href="https://atendesigngroup.com/blog/factory-functions-javascript" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.com/@SntsDev/the-factory-pattern-in-js-es6-78f0afad17e9" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@SntsDev/the-factory-pattern-in-js-es6-78f0afad17e9"><strong>The Factory Pattern in JS ES6</strong><br />
-<em>I’m trying to get the most out of all the new things in ES6 (ES2015).
-And I’m writing a new library where I need a…</em>medium.com</a><a href="https://medium.com/@SntsDev/the-factory-pattern-in-js-es6-78f0afad17e9" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>
+<em>I'm trying to get the most out of all the new things in ES6 (ES2015).
+And I'm writing a new library where I need a…</em>medium.com</a><a href="https://medium.com/@SntsDev/the-factory-pattern-in-js-es6-78f0afad17e9" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/class-vs-factory-function-exploring-the-way-forward-73258b6a8d15" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/class-vs-factory-function-exploring-the-way-forward-73258b6a8d15"><strong>Class vs Factory function: exploring the way forward</strong><br />
 <em>ECMAScript 2015 (aka ES6) comes with the class syntax, so now we have two competing patterns for creating objects.
 In…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/class-vs-factory-function-exploring-the-way-forward-73258b6a8d15" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>